 Grilled Zucchini Low-Carb Lasagna with Italian Sausage, Tomato, and Basil Sauce

-is for vegetable gardeners in the northern hemisphere who might be wondering how to use those huge zucchinis that suddenly seem to appear overnight when the garden is winding down.
+This recipe for Grilled Zucchini Low-Carb Lasagna is for vegetable gardeners in the northern hemisphere who might be wondering how to use those huge zucchinis that suddenly seem to appear overnight when the garden is winding down.
 For years I’ve been making “lasagna” using zucchini in place of the lasagna noodles, and this is one of my favorite uses for those monster zucchinis that are inevitable if you have a garden.
-Now that I am temporarily without a garden, I buy giant zucchini at the farmers market to make this!
+Now that I no longer have room in my garden for zucchini plants, I buy giant zucchini at the farmers market to make this!

 You can use round slices if your zucchini isn’t that straight, but I prefer lengthwise slices about 5/8 inch thick.
 Brush the zucchini slices on both sides with olive oil, adding a sprinkle of Italian Herb Blend if you’d like.
 Grill on the first side until you have nice grill marks, about 3-4 minutes.
 Then turn and cook a few minutes on the second side, until the zucchini is partially cooked but not completely soft.